StudioMercury/digital-publishing-tools-for-wordpress/readme.md

 ## Changelog

+### 2.0.6
+* Resolved article folio uploads with 0bytes (missing files).
+* Resolved an issue if template files went missing or were changed

 ### 2.0.5
 * Resolved error in checking for serialized meta values
 * Resolved error in the article thumbnail when importing them from